Conformal gauge theory of vector-spinors and spin-3/2 particles: Consistency of the classical theory

 \section{Consistency of the classical theory}

-We now turn to analyze the propagating degrees of freedom of the fermionic gauge invariant action \eqref{eq:gauge-inv-linear-differential-operator}.
-To this end, we first employ spin projectors to re-write the operator Eq.\ \eqref{eq:gauge-inv-linear-differential-operator} in a more convenient form and derive the field equations, then we analyze the constraints that follow from the field equations and finally we show that no Velo-Zwanziger instability is present.
+We now turn to analyzing the propagating degrees of freedom of the fermionic gauge invariant action \eqref{eq:gauge-inv-linear-differential-operator}.
+To this end, we first employ spin projectors to rewrite the operator Eq.\ \eqref{eq:gauge-inv-linear-differential-operator} in a more convenient form and derive the field equations, then we analyze the constraints that follow from the field equations and finally we show that no Velo-Zwanziger instability is present.